 Hire an elder-law attorney for PACE planning if:

-• The applicant has a community spouse and combined countable assets exceed $35,000 (spousal impoverishment planning is non-trivial; the wrong CSRA election or annuity strategy can cost $50,000+)
+• The applicant has a community spouse and meaningful combined countable assets (spousal impoverishment planning is non-trivial; a wrong CSRA election or annuity strategy can cost the family tens of thousands of dollars)

 • The applicant has made any uncompensated transfers (gifts, transfers to children, retitling) in the past 60 months, an attorney can help structure exempt transfers (caregiver child, sibling exception, sole-benefit trust) and rebut intent presumptions